cloud-whisperer/mini-projects/activeDirectory-entraID-sharepoint/README.md

 ## 💡 Key Learnings & Outcomes

-- ☁️ &nbsp;&nbsp;Learned how to replicate hybrid identity management using Microsoft Entra ID
+- ☁️ &nbsp;&nbsp;Learned how to replicate hybrid identity management using Microsoft Entra ID.
-- 🔐 &nbsp;&nbsp;Gained experience assigning RBAC roles to Azure AD groups and validating secure access
+- 🔐 &nbsp;&nbsp;Gained experience assigning RBAC roles to Azure AD groups and validating secure access.
-- 🔄 &nbsp;&nbsp;Understood how cloud services like SharePoint integrate with Azure AD identities
+- 🔄 &nbsp;&nbsp;Understood how cloud services like SharePoint integrate with Azure AD identities.
-- ⚙️ &nbsp;&nbsp;Improved familiarity with Microsoft 365 tools and their administrative workflows
+- ⚙️ &nbsp;&nbsp;Improved familiarity with Microsoft 365 tools and their administrative workflows.